Friday, January 12, 2024

 When we hit Mexico City, we ground to a halt in the general traffic jam that rules that city at most hours of the day, especially during the holiday season, and were in it for an hour and a half before we finally reached the Air B and B that a friend (Daiset) had let us use for free in the extremely hip Roma Norte section of town.
 Once we regrouped, we caught another Uber to meet Cecilia at a Sushi restaurant in a part of town about half an hour away.
 Seeing her and just chatting the evening away was the best.

 The next morning, after a walk around that gorgeous neighborhood, we caught an Uber to the airport.
 The flight was uneventful and Susan and my brother-in-law met us in Tijuana right on time.
 We had another fun evening with them, then set out for Tucson in the Prius fairly early the next morning.
 It was raining, and the GPS led us an odd way, which took more time, but probably had us avoiding the mountain pass between San Diego and Tucson.
 About 3 hours from Tucson, the rain increased to the point of a deluge, the road and surrounding desert flooding, and lightning and thunder crashing all around.
 I looked on the map for a place to pull off and saw what might have been a town about three miles from us.
 It turned out to be a truck stop.
 We pulled in and made a run for the door.
 As soon as we entered, soaking wet, the lights went out.
 People were milling around wondering what to do as water seeped in under the door.
-Finally, the employees announced they had to close, and so, after begging a bottle of water from them (as there was no way to pay) Jon and I resolved to possibly spending the night in the car.
+Finally, the employees announced they had to close and, so, after begging a bottle of water from them (as there was no way to pay) Jon and I resolved to possibly spending the night in the car.
 Yet, about 20 minutes later, the rain let up enough to allow us continue on.
 We cranked the Songs to Sing Out Loud in the Car playlist at full volume and sang like two idiots until we got to my mom's house.
 The seven-hour trip ended up being eleven and a half.

 My story ends with the five blissful days we spent at my mom's in Tucson (photo left) with Josh, Ruth, Ruth's mom Janet, my nephew Tristan, and Jon, all of us in perfect harmony: taking long desert walks, cooking, and enjoying ourselves every minute.
 Yes, we still had a three-day journey back to Portland, but it was easy and even fun.
 (Photos below - Central CA.)